TechToThePeople/mepwatch/presentation/datathon.md

 2. learning and tweaking
 3. complex multi-vote scorecards inform and engage citizens in pre-election campaigning

+notes:
+We are still a few months away from the elections and now is the time to activate citizens across the EU on some key topics, without waiting until the last moment.
+This is why we’ve developed the app in a way that is the most useful right now and we are collecting information and contacting potential users to get their experiences, needs and crowdsource vote information.
 ---
 # Thank you!
 Questions?
 ![cat](question.gif)